-Once EAB is detected in the (mainland) of Duluth, prompt removal and sanitation of infested boulevard trees is recommended.
-Based on the degree of infestation and health, ash trees need to be removed to limit hazardous conditions (large falling branches) and minimize the public safety risk associated with dead and declining trees.
-Ash wood is brittle by nature requiring removals to be carried out within a short period of time after tree death.
-Recent research has shown that ash trees that die as a result of EAB infestation are extremely dry and brittle and require removal within a 12 to 18 month period after death to avoid the risk of failure.
+Prompt removal and sanitation of infested boulevard trees is recommended.
+Based on the degree of infestation and health, ash trees must be removed to limit hazardous conditions (large falling branches) and minimize the public safety risk associated with dead and declining trees.
+Recent research has shown that dead ash trees are extremely dry and brittle and require removal within a 12 to 18-month period after death to avoid the risk of structural failure.

-Upon detection of EAB, the City will start with an aggressive structured removal plan that will involve community input.
+The City plans an aggressive structured removal plan that will involve community input.
 Structured removal is the proactive, systematic removal and replacement of non-infested ash trees in a planned or "structured" approach.
-The removal of non-infested ash trees, trees primarily in declining health, helps to reduce the number of ash trees that would eventually have to be dealt with while spreading out the available time, cost and resources to do so.
-The vast majority of Structured Removal will take place on boulevard trees, as they will pose the highest safety risk once infested.
+The removal of non-infested ash trees, and trees in declining health, reduces the overall number of ash trees that will have to be dealt with while spreading out the available time, cost and resources to implement the plan.
+The vast majority of structured removal will take place on boulevard trees, as they will pose the highest safety risk once infested.
 The program will focus on declining ash trees (>30% dieback in the canopy), those with general health problems, structural defects such as old bolt/cable installations, poor form, those growing beneath utility power lines and all ash under 12" in DBH.
-The current ash population is 21% of the urban trees in Duluth.
-The goal is to treat 37% of the ash throughout the city.
-This will require the removal of about 1,500 ash trees from the boulevards.
-Once EAB is detected, regular pruning will temporarily be put on hold until such time that all untreated boulevard ash trees are removed from Duluth.